faisalml/DeepLSR/README.md

 ```
 - To view training losses and results, run `python -m visdom.server` and click the URL http://localhost:8097.
 For cloud servers replace localhost with your IP.
 - To epoch-wise intermediate training results, `./checkpoints/DeepLSR/web/index.html`
+- `--niter` number of epochs with constant learning rate `--niter_decay` number of epochs with learly decaying learning rate
+- `--lr` adjusts the learning rate, default = 0.002
 ### Testing

 To test the model: